An amazing community of creatives works on crowdspring.

 It should reflect your company – its heart and soul – its personality.
 Keep your audience and products/services in mind because you want your logo to reflect your business.

+Your company’s logo will be the cornerstone of your brand identity.
 Favor logos that have a strong, balanced look.

 Simplicity is vital.

 A complex logo will be difficult to print and reproduce and may not fully engage your audience.